 Monitoring Hardware

-The monitoring gateway connects wirelessly to microinverters and transmits data to cloud servers.
+The monitoring gateway, often referred to as a DTU (Data Transfer Unit), connects wirelessly to microinverters using sub-1G radio technology, ensuring stable communication even through walls and across distances.
+It transmits performance data to cloud servers.
 Most systems use:

 - Wi-Fi connectivity for residential installations